 Strange sounds may also indicate there’s sediment accumulating on top of the tank’s base.
 Too much buildup could force your water heater to work harder and increase your utility expenses as a result.

 Listen carefully if you begin to note any odd noises, and give our team a call as soon as possible.

 5. Surprise Leaks

-If you notice puddles or dark patches around your water heater, it’s a good time to evaluate getting a replacement unit as soon as possible.
+If you notice puddles or dark patches close to your water heater, it’s a good time to evaluate getting a new unit ASAP.

-These leaks are frequently a result of little splits in the tank itself.
-The longer you ignore it, the more likely you’ll run into a crisis when the tank malfunctions.
-(You can avoid a messy tank failure later on by getting a tankless water heater, which doesn’t keep water.)
+These leaks are frequently a result of small splits in the tank itself.
+The longer you ignore it, the more likely you’ll experience a dilemma when the tank malfunctions.
+(You can avoid a messy tank failure later on by getting a tankless water heater, which doesn’t hold water.)

-Water damage is costly to repair and a trouble you shouldn’t have to worry about.
+Water damage is expensive to fix and a trouble you shouldn’t have to deal with.

 If your water heater is on its way out, or in serious need of expert repairs, contact the R & M Climate Control Service Experts Experts at 865-229-6176.
 You may also request an appointment by contacting us online.